Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 - Download the git repo here: [add git repo].
 You can simply download the repo as a .zip if you don't have Git installed locally.
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed
 - [HuggingFace Token](https://huggingface.co/docs/hub/en/security-tokens)
-- (Optional) [VSCode](https://code.visualstudio.com/) (recommended) with the [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) and [Snowflake](https://marketplace.visualstudio.com/items?itemName=snowflake.snowflake-vsc) extensions installed.
-- (Optional) [SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql-install-config) or [SnowCLI](https://github.com/snowflakedb/snowflake-cli) installed and configured for Snowflake account.
 - A non-trial Snowflake account in a supported [AWS region](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview#available-regions).
 - A Snowflake account login with a role that has the `ACCOUNTADMIN` role.
 If not, you will need to work with your `ACCOUNTADMIN` to perform the initial account setup (e.g. creating the `CONTAINER_USER_ROLE` and granting required privileges, as well as creating the OAuth Security Integration).
+- (Optional) [VSCode](https://code.visualstudio.com/) (recommended) with the [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) and [Snowflake](https://marketplace.visualstudio.com/items?itemName=snowflake.snowflake-vsc) extensions installed.
+- (Optional) [SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql-install-config) or [SnowCLI](https://github.com/snowflakedb/snowflake-cli) installed and configured for Snowflake account.

 <!-- ------------------------ -->
 ## Setup Environment
-Duration: 5
+Duration: 10

 > aside positive
-> IMPORTANT: The Snowflake environment setup that follows is the same as the setup in [Quickstart: Intro to Snowpark Container Services](https://quickstarts.snowflake.com/guide/intro_to_snowpark_container_services/index.html#1).
-However, here we create a GPU-powered compute pool.
-You will only need to complete the Setup Environment section once but ensure you have a `GPU_NV_M` instance compute pool.
+> IMPORTANT: The Snowflake environment setup that follows is similar to the setup in [Quickstart: Intro to Snowpark Container Services](https://quickstarts.snowflake.com/guide/intro_to_snowpark_container_services/index.html#1).
+However, here we have added 2 additional statements at the end to create a GPU-powered compute pool and stage for data.
+You only need to complete the Setup Environment section.

 Run the following SQL commands in [`00_setup.sql`](https://github.com/Snowflake-Labs/sfguide-intro-to-snowpark-container-services/blob/main/00_setup.sql) using the Snowflake VSCode Extension OR in a SQL worksheet to create the role, database, warehouse, and stage that we need to get started:
 ```SQL